cjkrolak/ThermostatSupervisor/README.md

 radiotherm repository (mhrivnak/radiotherm or pip3 install radiotherm)<br/>

 # Docker Image:
-docker run --rm --env-file supervisor-env.txt cjkrolak/thermostatsupervisor "thermostat type" "zone"<br/>
+docker run --rm --env-file "envfile" cjkrolak/thermostatsupervisor "thermostat type" "zone"<br/>
 supervisor-env.txt is your environment variables passed in (see below)<br/>
+"envfile" is a text file containing your environment variables<br/>
 "thermostat type" is the thermostat type (default=honeywell)<br/>
 "zone" is the thermostat zone (default=0)<br/>